 What to Expect Regarding the Bankruptcy Process

-The process for filing a bankruptcy case in North Carolina involves meeting two different requirements.
+Filing a bankruptcy case in North Carolina involves meeting two different requirements.
 These include:

-- Participating in credit counseling: most debtors must participate in at least one credit counseling session before filing their bankruptcy claim.
+- Participating in credit counseling: Most debtors must participate in at least one credit counseling session before filing their bankruptcy claim.
 After filing the case, debtors must also participate in a financial management course to qualify for a discharge.
 Each of these courses receives approval through North Carolina’s Bankruptcy Administrator.

 Complete a Free Case Evaluation form now